XJF2332/GOT-OCR-2-GUI/README-en.md

 2. If you prefer a graphical interface, then use `GUI.py`.
 3. If you wish to modify language settings, then use `Language Config Manager.py`.
 4. If you want to perform automated rendering operations, then use `Renderer.py`, it will automatically render all `.jpg` and `.png` files in the `imgs` folder.
 5. If you want to perform automated rendering on a PDF file, then use `pdf2img and Renderer.py`.
 Put your PDF file in the `pdf` folder, the script will detect first file.
-Press Y in command line, and you will get your separated render rusult in the `results` folder.
+Press Y in command line, and you will get your separated render result in the `results` folder.

 > Those using the GUI can ignore this, but for those using the CLI, remember to place the images you want to OCR into
 > the `imgs` folder (the CLI currently only detects `.jpg` and `.png` files).